salmahayek/hayeksaly/README.md

-- 👋 Hi there, I’m Sally Hayek @hayeksaly
+- 👋 Hi there, I’m Salma Hayek

 I'm a Data Scientist, data analyzer and AI passionate.